Social Skills Group: Group Facilitator

 Develop the skills to structure sessions effectively, support peer interaction and help individuals build confidence they can carry into daily life.

-The Social Skills Group: Group Facilitator course equips clinicians with evidence-based strategies to lead social skills groups effectively.
-The course explores the unique social experiences of autistic individuals and emphasizes anti-ableist treatment approaches.
-Clinicians learn to develop session agendas, select goal-aligned activities and apply facilitation techniques such as Behavioral Skills Training, rapport building and constructive communication.
-By the end, clinicians are prepared to deliver compassionate, affirming care that fosters meaningful social growth.
+The Social Skills Group: Group Facilitator Course equips clinicians with evidence-based strategies to lead social skills groups effectively.
+Learners explore the social experiences of autistic individuals and apply neuroaffirming, anti-ableist approaches to group facilitation.
+Clinicians develop skills in session planning, activity selection, rapport building, Behavioral Skills Training and constructive communication to support meaningful social growth.

 Who should take this course?

-Paraprofessionals and clinicians who take on the role of leading and facilitating social skills groups.
-These individuals are directly responsible for guiding group sessions, supporting peer interaction and creating opportunities for participants to practice and strengthen social communication skills.
+This course is designed for paraprofessionals and clinicians who serve as group facilitators and are directly responsible for leading social skills groups.
+Facilitators guide group sessions, support peer interaction and create opportunities for participants to practice and strengthen social communication skills.

 Prerequisites